jayruin/web-epubs/plugins/pagimg/README.md

 Each directory corresponds to a navigation tree node, with `href` to its first page.
 If it has no pages, its `href` will be to the `href` if its first subdirectory.
 Empty subdirectories (containing no pages) are ignored.
 The navigation tree node `text` is the name of the corresponding directory with underscores replaced with spaces (and leading integer stripped if sorted based on those integers).

-Inherits global args from main app.
+Inherits environment variables and global args from main app.
 Additional args:

 * `--nav-format`: the file format of the `_nav` file.
 Should be one of:
     * `json` (default if not specified)